Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

     ...             mdl.kR.set_value(pt[0])
     ...             mdl.U.set_value(pt[1])
     ...
-    ...             # update the model variable values ...             initialize_model(mdl, Vhat=sol[0], A=sol[1])
+    ...             # update the values of the operational variables ...             initialize_model(mdl, Vhat=sol[0], A=sol[1])
     ...
     ...             # try solving the model to inspect for feasibility